 In order to stay as safe as possible, be sure to regularly check your tire tread.
 Visually check for any lodged objects or damage.
 Also, look for signs of the wear indication bar.
 This begins to show when tread is worn down to 1/16”.
 If you are unsure, it’s always better to have a professional look your tires over rather than taking your chances.

 To keep your tires safe, maintenance is key.
 When you take these 5 tire tips and apply them to your vehicle’s tires, you’ll have peace of mind knowing you are ensuring the safety of you and all of your passengers.
 If you experience tire trouble, don’t hesitate to have an expert check it out.

 From tire replacement, repair, and rotation to wheel alignment, Action Gator Tire is your go-to place for all your automotive concerns.
 As a family owned and operated business, we value integrity and reliability.
-We strive to give all our customers a personable, quality experience in all our 26 convenient locations throughout Central and South Florida and on the Gulf Coast.
+We strive to give all our customers a personable, quality experience in all our 26 convenient locations throughout Central Florida and on the Gulf Coast.
 No one wants to feel unsafe in their own car.
 So it helps to know how to increase and maintain your tire safety.
 Below are 5 tips that will maintain your tires and keep you safe.